Model-Checking of Linear-Time Properties in Multi-Valued Systems: Introduction

 There are at least two advantages of the method used in this paper.
-First, we use the implication connective as a primitive connective which can reflect the ``trace inclusion'' in multi-valued logic, i.e., $a\leq b$ if and only if $a\rw b=1$.
+First, we use the implication connective as a primitive connective which can reflect the ``trace inclusion'' in multi-valued logic, i.e., in multi-valued model checking, $TS\models P$ if and only if $Trace(TS)\subseteq P$, the natural corresponding counterpart in multi-valued logic is, $a\leq b$ if and only if $a\rw b=1$.
 Second, since there is a well-established multi-valued logic frame using the implication connective as a primitive connective (\cite{hajek97}), there will be a nice theory of multi-valued model checking, especially, model checking of linear-time property in mv-logic.
 Of course, this approach can be seen as another view on the study of multi-valued model checking.

 The content of this paper is arranged as follows.
 We first recall some notions and notations in multi-valued logic systems in Section 2.
 In Section 3, the multi-valued linear-time properties are introduced.
-In particular, multi-valued regular safety property and multi-valued liveness property are introduced, then the reduction of model-checking of multi-valued invariant into classical one is presented.
-The verification of multi-valued regular safety property is discussed in Section 4.
-In Section 5, the verification of multi-valued $\omega$-regular property is shown.
-Some general consideration about the multi-valued model checking is discussed in Section 6, in which truth-valued degree of an mv-transition system satisfying a multi-valued linear-time property is introduced.
-Examples and case study illustrating the method of this article are presented in Section 7.
+In particular, the notions of multi-valued regular safety properties and multi-valued liveness properties are introduced, then the reduction of model checking of multi-valued invariant properties into classical ones is presented.
+The verification of multi-valued regular safety properties is discussed in Section 4.
+In Section 5, the verification of multi-valued $\omega$-regular properties is developed.
+Some general considerations about the multi-valued model checking are discussed in Section 6, in which the truth-valued degree of an mv-transition system satisfying a multi-valued linear-time property is introduced.
+Examples and a case study illustrating the method of this article are presented in Section 7.
 The summary, comparisons and the future work are included in the conclusion part.
-We place some proofs of the propositions in this article in the Appendix parts for readability.
+We place the proofs of some propositions of this article in the Appendix parts for readability.